justindujardin/mathy/libraries/website/docs/envs/poly_simplify.md

-Core to working with algebra problems is the ability to `combine like terms` in polynomials.
-Mathy provides an environment that generates problems that require simplification to satisfy the win-conditions.
+Core to working with algebra problems is the ability to combine like terms in polynomials.
+Mathy provides an environment that generates problems that require simplification to satisfy the win conditions.

 ## Challenge